program--/program--.github.io/content/about.md

 **Machine Learning** / **Data Science**: I'm currently working as an undergraduate research assistant under [Mike Johnson](https://mikejohnson51.github.io/) in the UCSB Geography Department, where we are working on computational methods in Hydrology/Water Resources.
 Within these methods, I am helping develop machine learning models to solve current open problems in this field.

 **Geographic Information Systems**: I'm heavily interested in the field of GIS.
 Much of my current experience is from the GIS course sequence at UCSB.
 You can view my project site [here](https://gis.justinsingh.me/).

-**Cryptography**: I've participated in UCSB's Directed Reading Program.
-You can see my group's presentation from 2020 on elliptic curve cryptography [here](https://ucsbdrp.weebly.com/2020-posters.html).

 ***